MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 C -- F
 {% endgraph %}

-The augmenting path algorithm can find a perfect matching in this graph, which is optimal by the lemma (TODO link).
+The augmenting path algorithm can find a perfect matching in this graph, which is optimal by [the lemma](#lemma:min-cost-perfect-matching-and-dual-solution).

 #### Algorithm
 Initialize: